Optical constraints on the coldest metal-poor population: Discussion

 \subsection{Colour--colour diagrams}

-Figures~\ref{colourcolour} and \ref{colourcolour_sonora} update the colour--colour diagrams of $W1-W2$ versus $z_{PS1}-W1$ and $J-W2$ versus $z_{PS1}-W1$ for all the objects, with 8508 solar-metallicity M dwarfs, 800 L dwarfs, and 42 T dwarfs from Pan-STARRS1 with and without trigonometric parallaxes \citep{best2018PS1_3pi}, four Y0 dwarfs W0146, W0410, W1738, W2056, a Y2 dwarf W1828, and the T9$+$Y0 binary W1217.
+As an update to Fig.\,1 in our previous work \citep{zhangjerry2023optical_sdT}, Fig.~\ref{colourcolour} and \ref{colourcolour_sonora} present the colour--colour diagrams of $W1-W2$ versus $z_{PS1}-W1$ and $J-W2$ versus $z_{PS1}-W1$ for all the objects, with 8508 solar-metallicity M dwarfs, 800 L dwarfs, and 42 T dwarfs from Pan-STARRS1 with and without trigonometric parallaxes \citep{best2018PS1_3pi}, four Y0 dwarfs W0146, W0410, W1738, W2056, a Y2 dwarf W1828, and the T9$+$Y0 binary W1217.
 We added the $z_{PS1}-W1$ limit of the Y4 dwarf WISE\,J085510.83$-$071442.5 \citep{luhman2014W0855} which is the coldest brown dwarf discovered so far \citep{beamin2014W0855_260K,luhman2024W0855}.
-There are also 39 L subdwarfs with photometric errors smaller than 0.2 mag in $z$, $J$, $W1$, and $W2$ bands \citep{zhangzenghua2018subL} Three objects, WISEA\,J001354.40+063448.1, WISEA\,J083337.81+005213.8, and ULAS J092605.47+083516.9, included in our previous work are kept \citep{zhangjerry2023optical_sdT}.
+There are also 39 L subdwarfs with photometric errors smaller than 0.2~mag in $z$, $J$, $W1$, and $W2$ bands \citep{zhangzenghua2018subL} Three objects, WISEA\,J001354.40+063448.1, WISEA\,J083337.81+005213.8, and ULAS J092605.47+083516.9, included in the previous work are kept \citep{zhangjerry2023optical_sdT}.

 We compared the observations with synthetic photometry derived using filter profiles downloaded from the Spanish Virtual Observatory (SVO) service \citep{rodrigo2012SVOfilter,rodrigo2020SVOfilter}, and theoretical spectra from the low-metallicity ultracool LOWZ models \citep{meisner2021esdT} and the SONORA Elf Owl substellar atmosphere models for T and Y dwarfs \citep{mukherjee2024sonora,mukherjee2023sonora_T,mukherjee2023sonora_Y}.
 We used the following parameters: a high surface gravity $\log$(g)\,=\,5.0, a medium vertical mixing $\log_{10}K_{zz}$\,=\,2 and a solar C/O ratio of 0.55 for both the LOWZ and the SONORA model.
 The LOWZ models provide spectra down to metallicity $-$2.5 dex while the SONORA models only reach to $-$1.0 dex.
 The solar-metallicity field dwarf sequence more or less follows the trend of the two sets of models.